lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 27.3.2.1

-#### Receiving a Recommend for Living Ordinances
+#### Receiving a Recommend for Living Ordinances for Sealing a Husband and Wife

-A member must receive a recommend for living ordinances to be sealed to his or her spouse.
-For information about these recommends, see [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9").
+To be sealed to a spouse, members must be endowed.
+They must also have the following:

+- A temple recommend for living ordinances (see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G")).
+- A current temple recommend for endowed members (see [26.3.2](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10")).

 27.3.2.2

 #### Contacting the Temple

-Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).
+Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance.
+They may do so after they have met with their bishop (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).
 The temple will provide instructions when the appointment is scheduled.

 27.3.2.3

 #### Obtaining a Marriage License

-Before being married, a couple must obtain a legal marriage license that is valid where the marriage will be performed.
-If the couple plans to be both married and sealed during the same ceremony, they must bring a valid marriage license to the temple.
+Where local laws permit, members can be married and sealed in the same temple ceremony.
+Before being married in the temple, a couple must obtain a legal marriage license that is valid where the marriage will be performed.
+The license is reviewed when verifying information through Ordinance Preparation (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).
+The couple must also bring the marriage license to the temple.

 Couples being sealed after a civil marriage do not need to bring a marriage license to the temple.
-Instead, they provide the date and location of their civil marriage as part of the record verification process.
+Instead, they provide the date and location of their civil marriage through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).

 27.3.2.4

-#### Escorts for the Bride and Groom
+#### Escorts for the Couple Being Sealed

-An endowed sister may accompany the bride to assist her in the dressing room.
-An endowed brother may do the same for the groom.
+An endowed sister may accompany the sister who is being sealed to assist her in the dressing room.
+An endowed brother may do the same for the brother who is being sealed.
 An escort must have a current temple recommend.
 The temple can provide an escort if needed.

 27.3.2.5